 On the Trail

-In the case of the Chobe Caravan, it complete all of our slow-speed technical tasks without complaint.
+In the case of the Chobe Caravan, it completed all of our slow-speed technical tasks without complaint.
 The trailer had excellent side slope holding and notable stability through the more dynamic obstacles.

 It cleared our breakover challenge and did not ground once, including on larger ledges and ruts.
 It is worth noting that the rear trailer corners do not have steel protection, so care should be given to the departure angle.